Adrienne is a certified dog trainer, former veterinary assistant, and the author of "Brain Training for Dogs."

 What Studies Reveal

-Interestingly, a recent study has revealed that dogs can be generous with other dogs in certain circumstances, albeit this generosity is restricted mostly to canine friends already known to them, rather than unfamiliar dogs.
+Interestingly, a recent study has revealed that dogs can be generous with other dogs in certain circumstances; however, this generosity is restricted mostly to canine friends already known to them, rather than unfamiliar dogs.

 In one study, using a bar-pulling task, dogs were more likely to deliver treats to familiar dogs than when the dog was a stranger.
 In another study, using a more complex task set-up, dogs continued to show a preference for familiar dogs when it came to treat delivery.